12 decline qualifying offer; N. Martinez accepts

 Santander erupted for a career-high 44 home runs with 102 RBIs and an .814 OPS (134 OPS+) over 155 games in 2024.
 The slugger ranked third in the Majors in homers and became the eighth switch-hitter in MLB history to belt 40-plus dingers in a single season.

-Orioles' Draft compensation if Santander signs elsewhere: Pick after the completion of Competitive Balance Round A (if he signs for at least $50 million); pick after Competitive Balance Round B (if he signs for less than $50 million)
+Orioles' Draft compensation if Santander signs elsewhere: Pick between the first round and Competitive Balance Round A (if he signs for at least $50 million); pick after Competitive Balance Round B (if he signs for less than $50 million)

 NOTABLE PLAYERS WHO DID NOT RECEIVE QO